fiazaich/SAR_MAS_sim/readme.md

 ## Overview
-This repository contains the reference implementation for the Semantic Fusion simulation used in the paper "Semantic Fusion: Verifiable Decentralized Reasoning with Global Semantic Alignment".
+This repository contains the reference implementation for the Semantic Fusion simulation used in the paper "Semantic Fusion: Verifiable Alignment in Decentralized Multi-Agent Systems".

 ## Requirements
 - Python 3.9 or higher